-An old concept of curriculum was to consider it a merely syllabus or an
+An old concept of curriculum was to consider it a merely syllabus or an outline of courses of study.

 The curriculum word is of Latin language.
 It means 'race course'.
 In education it means 'work field of student' or race course of the students.
 It consists of two words-race and course.
 The word 'course' means curriculum and race refers student experiences and activities.
 A teacher performs his teaching activities in view of curriculum.